patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

   ```

-8. To verify that the LDAP server is responding, and that the LDAP user and groups are available, you connect to the pod with an interactive shell by using the following command:
+8. Connect to the pod with an interactive shell by using the following command:

    `kubectl exec <pod_name> -it bash`